Skip to main content

 SFHA Zones (High Risk)

 All A and V zones are designated as Special Flood Hazard Areas.
-Flood insurance is mandatory for properties with federally backed mortgages in these zones.
+Flood insurance is generally required by federal law for federally regulated or government-backed mortgages in these zones.

-- Zone AO: Areas of shallow flooding with sheet flow on sloping terrain
+• Zone AO: Areas of shallow flooding (1-3 feet) with sheet flow on sloping terrain

 Non-SFHA Zones (Lower Risk)

 These zones are outside the SFHA.
-Flood insurance is not required by federal regulation, though it is strongly recommended since roughly 20-25% of all flood claims come from non-SFHA zones.
+Flood insurance is not required by federal regulation, though it is strongly recommended since over 40% of all flood claims come from non-SFHA zones.

-- Zone D: Areas where flood hazard is undetermined and no analysis has been conducted
+• Zone D: Areas where flood hazard is undetermined and no analysis has been conducted.
+Flood risk is unknown, not absent.
+Insurance is available and recommended.

 Mandatory Flood Insurance Requirement